d-m-bailey/cvc/README.md

 Features
 --------
+- Input netlist format is Calibre LVS CDL (Mentor, a Siemens business)
+- Checks netlists with up to 4B devices (2^32).
+- Power and device parameters from Microsoft Excel
+- Hierarchical power files possible
+- Ability to differentiate models by parameters
+- Setup option to list models and power nets
 - All rules are automated.
 No need to write rule files.
-- Checks netlists with up to 4B devices (2^32).
-- GUI to record error analyses results
-- Seimens Mentor Calibre LVS CDL input
-- Ability to set device over-voltage limits by device parameter
-- Power and device parameters from Microsoft Excel
 - Interactive netlist analyzer
 - Script execution available
-- Hierarchical power files possible
 - Automatic subcircuit debug environment creation
+- GUI to record error analyses results

 Includes:
 src: Source code for CVC